Governmental Accounting Basics & FAQs

 What are Incurred Cost Submissions?

 It is a group of schedules submitted annually to the ACO or DCAA.
-These schedules document your costs direct and indirect costs incurred for the prior year ended.
-In addition to documented costs, there are schedule used to document administrative data of contracts.
+These schedules document your direct and indirect costs incurred for the prior year.
+In addition to documented costs, there are schedules used to document administrative data of contracts.
 The incurred cost submission is used by the government to assess the degree to which a contractor may have under-billed or over-billed cost reimbursable contracts.
-Typically, the auditor’s focus will be on direct costs incurred versus billed, the indirect rates billed versus incurred on cost plus contracts, unallowable costs claimed in the submission, and contractual terms and conditions that may limited billable costs.
+Typically, the auditor’s focus will be on 1) direct costs incurred versus billed, 2) the indirect rates billed versus incurred on cost plus contracts, 3) unallowable costs claimed in the submission, and 4) contractual terms and conditions that may limit billable costs.

 When are Incurred Cost Submissions due?

-No more than 6 months after the contract’s fiscal year end.
-If a contractor is going to miss the do date, they should request an extension from the ACO.
-This keeps then in compliance with the contract.
+No more than 6 months after the end of the contract’s fiscal year.
+If a contractor is going to miss the due date, they should request an extension from the ACO.
+This keeps them in compliance with the contract.

 When does a contractor need to prepare incurred cost submissions?